 To celebrate my 40th birthday, three friends and I set off with a guide in a car to explore as much as we could have of southern Iceland.
 The result was incredible beauty and adventure.
 In retrospect, this trip would have been totally doable without the guide.
-It is a very safe country, even for women travelling alone.
+It is a very safe country, even for women traveling alone.
 Everything that we saw is located along the Golden Circle or the Ring Road.
 Here is the detailed 4-Day southern Iceland road trip itinerary to help you in planning a trip to Iceland.
 Click on any heading for pictures and stories from the day.

 - We spent the first half of our day wandering around the streets of Reykjavik.
 We wanted to just get a taste of the place and climbed up the Reykjavik Cathedral to get a full view.